LeonardoGentile/modular-notebooks-starter/README.md

 ## Jupytext
-I've always worked with standard python, so I was a bit confused by the browser jupyter notebooks environment.
-They offer cool visualization and interact features but they don't offer the best DX.
+I've always worked with standard python, so I was a bit confused by the development environment inside the browser.
+Jupyter Notebooks offer cool visualization and interactinve features but they don't offer the best DX.
-The feature I miss most is the lack of refactoring tools (like renaming a variable) or highlighting all the occurrences of a certain variable.
+The feature I miss most is refactoring tool (like renaming a variable) or the highlighting of all the occurrences of a certain variable.
-Then I found the [jupytext](https://github.com/mwouts/jupytext) that came to the rescue.
+But after some exploration [jupytext](https://github.com/mwouts/jupytext) came to the rescue.

 Jupytext is a plugin for Jupyter that can save Jupyter notebooks as plain python script and vice-versa.
 That means that you can create and work on your notebook normally from the browser and if you want to refactor something you can open the generated script, modify this one on your code editor and when saved it generates an updated version of your original notebook.
 More info on the [project documentation](https://jupytext.readthedocs.io/en/latest/paired-notebooks.html).